Gen-C: Populating Virtual Worlds with Generative Crowds: Learning Crowd Scenario Graphs

-\textbf{Condition Net.} Both VGAE models use the same condition network structure that encodes the embeddings of text ($S_{in}$) and number of agents to produce the condition vector $C$.
-We utilize $\mathbf{C}$ to train two Prior Networks that parameterize the prior distributions $p(Z|C)$ of the latent variables of VGAE-S and VGAE-F, computing their respective means $\mu_{\text{prior}}$ and standard deviations $\sigma_{\text{prior}}$.
-Additionally, $C$ is integrated into both the encoding and decoding phases.
-In the encoder, it is concatenated with the graph-level features embedding to produce the posterior distribution $q(Z|X, C)$, parameterized by $\mu$ and $\sigma$., while during decoding it guides the reconstruction by conditioning the latent space.
+\textbf{Condition Network.} Both VGAE models use the same condition network, which encodes the text embedding of $S_{in}$ together with normalized counts of nodes, agents, and events, as well as an action-frequency vector, to produce the condition vector $C$.
+This vector is also used to train two prior networks that parameterize the conditional priors $p(Z \mid C)$ for VGAE-S and VGAE-F, yielding their respective means $\mu_{\text{prior}}$ and log-variances $\log\sigma_{\text{prior}}^2$.
+The condition vector is integrated into both the encoding and decoding phases.
+In the encoder, $C$ is concatenated with the pooled graph representation to produce the posterior distribution $q(Z\mid X,C)$, parameterized by $\mu$ and $\log\sigma^2$.
+During decoding, it is concatenated with the latent variable to guide reconstruction.

-During training, for each textual sentence $S_{in}$ we prepare a list of 20 paraphrased versions and randomly select one at each epoch to enhance generalization.
-For both VGAEs we seek to maximimze the evidence lower bound that results in a reconstruction loss and a KL divergence loss.
-The graph structure reconstruction loss $\mathcal{L}_S$ is calculated by comparing $\mathcal{A}_{G'}$ with the input matrix $\mathcal{A}_{G}$; note that the edge type (``sequence'' or ``share'') is predicted too.
-The node feature reconstruction loss $\mathcal{L}_F$ is computed by comparing the action and location category class for each node between $\mathbf{X}_{G'}$ and $\mathbf{X}_{G}$.
-Formally, $\mathcal{L}_S$ and $\mathcal{L}_F$ are calculated as:

-\\ where SmoothL1 denotes a smooth L1-error and CELoss denotes the cross-entropy loss.
-The KL divergence loss $\mathcal{L}_{KL}$ measures the difference between the posterior distribution $q(Z|X,C)$ and the prior distribution $p(Z|C)$, and is computed by: